 Because some phytoplankton species are colonial, our quantification of abundance and volume at the cell level arguably misses important aspects of phytoplankton ecology.
 We therefore also analyzed our data at the colony level and found similar patterns (Appendix S1: Fig. S1).

-Tools used

-We used the R the following packages of statistical environment 4.1.2 (R Core Team, 2022) to visualise output from the fitted models: interactions (Long, 2019), modelsummary (Arel-Bundock, 2022), sjPlot (Lüdecke, 2022), sjmisc (Lüdecke, 2018a), ggplot2 (Wickham, 2016), dplyr (Wickham et al., 2022), ggeffects (Lüdecke, 2018b), ggthemes (Jeffrey, 2021) and janitor ( Firke, 2021), for data analysis and interactions plots.

 Results

 The slope of the size-abundance relationship for all phytoplankton communities in our dataset was substantially lower than the MTE expected value of -0.75.
 The slope averaged -0.97 (95% CrI: -1.03 to -0.91), with a greater than 99% probability of being lower than -0.75 (Fig. 3, Table 1).